 - Spoiled Brat: As a child, she was rather mean (and sometimes kinda cruel) to the Bronze Saints and treated them like slaves.
-Then her grandfather gather her a stern lecture about not abusing her authority, and she grew out of it.
+Then her grandfather gave her a stern lecture about not abusing her authority, and she grew out of it.

 - Spoiled Sweet: When she turned thirteen, having learned the truth about her origins from her dying grandfather, Saori had already matured, renouncing her spoiled lifestyle and facing both her duty as the Kido heiress and the crisis in Sanctuary with the support of the children who by then had become Saints.
 She feels very ashamed to about her former behavior.